How to apply - Bachelor's

 Apply directly to us.
 We recommend our local Jönköping University admission as we are able to process applications faster.

-- If you have already applied through universityadmissions.se (the Swedish central admission open October 16- January 15), you should not place an additional application for the same programme through our local JU admission.
+- If you have already applied through universityadmissions.se, the Swedish central admission (open October 18- January 15), you should not place an additional application for the same programme through our local JU admission.
 One application is sufficient.
-Make sure to include proof of payment

 - If you submit your application through our local admission, you must always upload your documents through our system.